sisl/DividedRectangles.jl/docs/src/algorithm.md

 ## Splitting Intervals

 When splitting a region without equal side lengths, only the longest dimensions are split.
 Splitting proceeds on these dimensions in the same manner as with a hypercube.
 The width in a given dimension depends on how many times that dimension has been split.
-Since DIRECT always splits axis directions by thirds, a dimension that has been split d times will have a width of $3^{−d}$.
+Since DIRECT always splits axis directions by thirds, a dimension that has been split $d$ times will have a width of $3^{−d}$.
 If we have $n$ dimensions and track how many times each dimension of a given interval has been split in a vector $d$, then the radius of that interval is

 ```math
 r = \left\|\left[ \frac{1}{2 \cdot 3^{-d_1}}, \dots, \frac{1}{2 \cdot 3^{-d_n}} \right]\right\|_2